Turkey's Erdogan seals deal on Finland joining Nato

 The blue carpet was rolled out for Finland's President Sauli Niinisto as he arrived at the presidential palace in pouring rain.

-Finland, which neighbours Russia, applied with Sweden to join the West's defensive alliance last May.
-Both were held up by Turkish objections - but Turkey is still refusing to support Sweden, and Finland has decided to push ahead alone.

-President Erdogan's hostility to Sweden was clear during a press conference with Mr Niinisto.
-He told reporters in Ankara that Sweden had embraced Kurdish militants, labelling them "terrorists".
+But President Erdogan's hostility to Sweden was clear as the two leaders addressed reporters.
+He said Sweden had embraced Kurdish militants, labelling them "terrorists".
 He complained that Kurdish militant demonstrations had been allowed on the streets of Stockholm.

+Swedish Foreign Minister Tobias Billstrom said afterwards it was "a development we did not want, but were prepared for".
+It was still a matter of when, not if, Sweden joined Nato.

-Finland and Sweden abandoned their traditional military neutrality in response to Russia's full-scale invasion of Ukraine, and both still aim to be part of Nato in time for a July summit in Lithuania.
+Finland and Sweden abandoned their traditional military neutrality in response to Russia's full-scale invasion of Ukraine.
+Almost overnight, support for Nato membership leapt from an underwhelming one-third of Finns to almost 80%.

+Both countries still aim to be part of Nato in time for a July summit in Lithuania.
 But any new member has to secure the approval of all 30 Nato members.

 Turkey is facing presidential and parliamentary elections on 14 May.
 Assuming the parliament ratifies Finland's accession beforehand, the government in Helsinki still has to secure the support of Hungary.